lambdaclass/data_etudes/dont_bet_on_an_ev/dont_bet_on_an_ev.md

 Repetition matters
 ------------------

-Calculating the average return of a hundred people who go to the casino one night and place just one bet is not the same as calculating what happens to the wealth of an individual who visits the casino a hundred times in a row.
-Social sciences are using the average return of a hundred people going to the casino once to predict what would to a person going over and over again.
+We cannot obtain the returns of a person going to the casino one hundred times in a row by calculating the average returns of a hundred people betting one time.
+This mistake of treating the ensemble returns as the average retuns has been done repeatedly in the social sciences.
 The problem does not lie with the expected value per se but with the interpretation we assign to it.

 The consequences of this error in microeconomics, macroeconomics, psychology and game theory are enormous.
+Any conclusion that uses the ensemble average in place of the time average should be taken with great caution.

+Furthermore, we have been judging rationality in economic behavior based on optimizing the ensemble average.
-Any conclusion that uses the ensemble average instead of the time average should be taken with great caution.
-Individual's rationality can't be defined in terms of maximization of ensemble averages.
-Adding arbitrary utility functions on top of the error of using the ensemble average does not solve it.
-Furthermore, new behavioral experiments show that agents maximize the time average growth of their wealth.
+But the rationality of individuals can't be defined in terms of maximization of ensemble averages.
+Attempts to correct the error of using the ensemble average by adding arbitrary utility functions does not solve it.
+New behavioral experiments show that agents maximize the time average growth of their wealth.

-The error of using ensemble average instead of time averages has been propagated for the last two hundred years.
-Claude Shannon, Edward Oakley Thorp and John Larry Kelly Jr, fathers of information theory were exceptions in that they did not make the same mistake.
+The mistake of using ensemble averages instead of time averages has been propagated for the last two hundred years.
+Claude Shannon, Edward Oakley Thorp and John Larry Kelly Jr, fathers of information theory were notable exceptions in that they did not make the same mistake.

 Ole Peters was the first to systematize, generalize and extend the study of economic theory without parallel universes.
 With Murray Gell-Mann, Nobel Prize winner and founder of modern particle physics, he co-authored a